 Reading and Discussion Series

-To register for the discussion series sign up via the Library's online calendar or call 847-256-6930.
+To register for the discussion sign up via the Library's online calendar or call 847-256-6930.
 Copies of books in the series will be available at the Recent Arrivals Desk.
-(Complete Reading and Discussion Schedule)

-March 19, Dreams of Trespass by Fatima Mernissi
+Date change: March 11, Dreams of Trespass by Fatima Mernissi

 Area Libraries Blog